 Many of the difficulties in researching human trafficking arise out of a. the sheer amount of available data and b. the major differences within this data on the topic of human trafficking and c. the continuing limitations of verifying the available data.
-92 One of the points of interest is the discrepancy in estimates concerning trafficking victims and traffickers and the number of prosecutions.
-This has attributed to the hidden and criminal nature of trafficking, definitional ambiguities, poor methodology and a total lack of understanding of the trafficking process.
+89 One of the points of interest is the discrepancy in estimates concerning trafficking victims and traffickers and the number of prosecutions.
+This has attributed to the hidden and criminal nature of trafficking 90, definitional ambiguities 91, poor methodology 92 and a total lack of understanding of the trafficking process.
+93

 These issues create a soil for the concept of moral panic and the underlying vicious circle of short-term action-reaction policy.
-97 This type of policy bears the danger to neglect both victims' and suspects' rights and treatment as it only focusses on increasing the perceptions of safety and the peoples' general consent.
-This abolitionist view as implemented within the by the United States (US) applied policy on both immigration and prostitution is a good and clear example of this ideology.
-99 Billions of dollars are spent on
+This type of policy bears the danger to neglect both victims' and suspects' rights and treatment as it only focusses on increasing the perceptions of safety and the peoples' general consent.
+This abolitionist view sa implemented within the by the United States (US) applied policy on both immigration and prostitution makes a good example of this ideology.
+Billions of dollars are spent on border control and keeping unwanted strangers from entering American territory.
+However, the lucky few who are able to obtain illegal entry, with or without the